A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -affine Grassmannian and Hodge-Tate period map

-Let $K^p$ be a compact open subgroup of $G(\Af^p)$ and $\Shi_{K^p}^\circ/\Spd E$ the good reduction locus of the diamond Shimura variety with infinite level at $p$.
-The Hodge-Tate period map of \cite{Sch15} and \cite[2.1.3]{CS17} restricted to $\Shi_{K^p}^\circ$ can be rewritten as below.
+Let $K^p$ be a compact open subgroup of $G(\Af^p)$ and $\Shi_{K^p}^\circ/\Spd E$ the good reduction locus of the diamond infinite $p$-level Shimura variety.
+The Hodge-Tate period map of \cite{Sch15} and \cite[Theorem 2.1.3]{CS17} restricted to $\Shi_{K^p}^\circ$ can be rephrased as below.

 \begin{theorem} There exists a $G(\Q_p)$-equivariant Hodge-Tate period map of diamonds over $\Spd E$